 10. Add final touches(opens in new tab)

-Finally, I added some subtle strokes along the dog’s legs to give a suggestion of muscles showing underneath the fur.
+Finally, add some subtle strokes along the dog’s legs to give a suggestion of muscles showing underneath the fur.
 The idea is to convey enough information to give the dog character without having to shade the entire silhouette.
 The last touch is to add some shadows under the paws and voilà – you drew a dog!